viewing Apigee X documentation.

 Note the following:

 - Apigee Support has read-only permission to Debug data.

-- Apigee Support may request that you run a trace to capture information about an issue, and that you provide the trace session ID or a link to the trace session so that Support may review the captured trace.
-Since saved trace sessions are valid for only 24 hours, we recommend that you download the trace session and attach it to the case opened with Support to enable offline viewing.
+- Apigee Support may request that you run a debug to capture information about an issue, and that you provide the debug session ID or a link to the debug session so that Support may review the captured debug.
+Since saved debug sessions are valid for only 24 hours, we recommend that you download the debug session and attach it to the case opened with Support to enable offline viewing.

 For Apigee hybrid users

 If you are using Apigee hybrid, review the following sections.

 The following illustrates the process of creating a new debug session:

 Debug data is persisted in the management plane for up to 24 hours.

 If you are using Apigee hybrid, before you can use debug you must be sure that the following are configured:

 For more information for hybrid v1.3, see Create service accounts, for your platform as follows: